Ethiopian birr: Identification and appearance

-Besides having almost all the legends in Amharic, there are two features that help to immediately identify an Ethiopian birr.
-Early dated coins, those dated before 1977 (EE1969), feature a crowned rampant lion holding a cross.
+Besides having almost all text in Amharic, there are two features that help to immediately identify an Ethiopian birr.
+Coins dated before 1977 (EE1969) feature the Conquering Lion of Judah (a crowned rampant lion holding a cross).
 This can be seen in the adjacent picture.
-Later dated coins, those dated 1977 (EE1969) or after, picture the head of a roaring lion, with a flowing mane.
+Coins dated 1977 (EE1969) or later picture the head of a roaring lion, with a flowing mane.

 Coins were struck at several mints, including Paris, Berlin, and Addis Ababa.
-Coins without mintmarks were generally struck at Addis Ababa.
+Coins without mint marks were generally struck at Addis Ababa.
 The coins struck at Paris have either the mintmark "A" with the cornucopia and fasces privy marks, or the cornucopia and torch privy marks without the "A".

 Banknotes

 First birr

-The Bank of Abyssinia introduced banknotes for 5, 10, 100 and 500 talari in 1915.
-280,000 talari worth of notes was printed.
+The Bank of Abyssinia introduced banknotes for 5, 10, 100 and 500 birr in 1915, and 280,000 birr worth of notes were printed.
+How many of these notes were in circulation is debated: Pankhurst cites one source claiming that by 1921 only 214,765 birr were in circulation, while another reports 1,740,000 birr in paper money had been issued.
 The text on the notes was in Amharic and French.
-A 50-talari note was added in 1929, by which time over 1.5 million talari in notes were circulating.
+A 50-talari note was added in 1929.

-The Bank of Ethiopia issued notes in 1932 in denominations of 5, 10, 50, 100 and 500 talari.
+The Bank of Ethiopia issued notes in 1932 in denominations of 5, 10, 50, 100 and 500 talaris.
 A 2-talari note dated 1 June 1933 was issued in honour of the Imperial couple.
-By the end of 1934, some 3.3 million talari in notes were circulating.
+By the end of 1934, some 3.3 million birr in notes were circulating.

 Second birr

-On 23 July 1945, notes were introduced by the State Bank of Ethiopia in denominations of 1, 5, 10, 50, 100 and 500 birr.
+On 23 July 1945, notes were introduced by the Bank of Ethiopia in denominations of 1, 5, 10, 50, 100 and 500 birrs.
 The National Bank of Ethiopia was established by imperial proclamation 207 of 27 July 1963, and began operation on 1 January 1964.
 The National Bank of Ethiopia took over note production in 1966 and issued all denominations except for the 500 birr.

 Banknotes have been issued in the following series: